What is Addiction?

 Despite the above-mentioned cycles, addictions will generally worsen gradually.
 The cycles can lead to serious consequences such as bankruptcy and permanent health complications.
 For this reason, it’s extremely important for any individual struggling with addiction to reach out for help.

-Obsessive-compulsive disorder, also known as OCD, is considered a chronic, long-lasting, and common disorder in which individual experiences reoccurring thoughts (obsession) and/or behaviors (compulsions) that are uncontrollable and that they have the urge to repeat over and over again.
+Obsessive-compulsive disorder, also known as OCD, is considered a chronic, long-lasting, and common disorder in which individuals experience reoccurring thoughts (obsession) and/or behaviors (compulsions) that are uncontrollable and that they have the urge to repeat over and over again.

 The disorder is an anxiety disorder where the person undergoes unreasonable anxiety and fears due to repeated thoughts.
 OCD patients tend to participate in the following compulsive and repetitive activities such as: